Late betting

 The 1973 film The Sting features this technique as the basis of a successful con in 1936 played on character Doyle Lonnegan (actor Robert Shaw) in which Western Union wire transmissions were used before they were made public to place bets on races which had actually finished a few minutes earlier.
 In addition, Came a Hot Friday, set in 1949 and starring Peter Bland, showed a less elaborate practice of past posting, but in this case, the ruse went wrong.
 In James Joyce's Ulysses (published 1922, set in 1904), Leopold Bloom muses on the possibility of establishing a private wireless telegraph that would give him the race results from Britain faster than the standard telegram service, allowing him to make post factum bets.

-A variant of this is "pinching", where the bet is not moved but its amount is changed after the result.
+A variant of this is "pinching", where the bet is not moved, but its amount is changed after the result.
 After a losing bet, the player removes chips from a stack through sleight-of-hand to reduce losses.
 The player may also plant high-value chips underneath one or more low-value chips visible on top, further reducing the payment for lost rounds.
 However, a bet found with high-value chips underneath low-value chips may be seen as suspicious.
 In either case, the top chip remains unchanged giving the same outward appearance of the bet, and will not be altered if the bet wins.
 This would be less practical to repeat over and over on the more long-shot bets like straight-up, whereas the even-payout bets on average would only require close to one pinched loss for every unpinched win.

 Pinching may be done on many casino games, and in the case of card games, a skilled cheater may use cards to both snatch a chip out of the stack and conceal it as it is slid back to the player's pile.
+This method not only allows the cheater to stealthily increase their winnings by removing bets after the outcome is known, but also to cleverly hide their actions by blending them with legitimate gameplay, making detection by casino personnel challenging.

 Another variant of cheating at a casino game is known as "bet capping."
 In this case, once the outcome of the game is known, the player then adds more chips to his winning bet.
 This increases the amount of the win, even though the player did not make a high original bet.